13.12 — Member selection with pointers and references

 Member selection for pointers to structs

-However, use of the member selection operator (.) doesn’t work if you have a pointer to a struct:
+However, the member selection operator (.) can’t be used directly on a pointer to a struct:

 #include <iostream>